Multidimensional Graph Neural Networks for Wireless Communications: A GNN Framework: All Sets Permuted Independently

+In what follows, we show how to design the layers that satisfy the properties in \eqref{6a}-\eqref{6c}.

-The role of $f_{in}(\cdot)$ is to represent the input feature in each ``channel'' as an order-three tensor.
+{\bf Input Layer:} The role of $f_{in}(\cdot)$ is to map the environment parameters into hyper-edge-feature in the 3D feature space, where ${\bf X}_1\in \mathbb{R}^{C_1\times K\times N_t \times N_s}$.
+To this end, we can arrange $\rm{Re}({\bf H})$, $\rm{Im}({\bf H})$, ${\bm \beta}$, and $P_{tot}$ respectively in the first, second, third, and fourth ``channels'' (denoted as ${\bf X}_1[1]$, ${\bf X}_1[2]$, ${\bf X}_1[3]$, and ${\bf X}_1[4]$).
+Then, we represent the input feature in each ``channel'' as an order-three tensor.
 This can be accomplished by copying each kind of feature along the dimensions that it does not have.
 In particular, since the dimension of RF chains is missing in ${\bf H}$, we copy the real part and imaginary part of matrix ${\bf H}$ along the RF chain dimension for $N_s$ times.
 Similarly, we copy the user-vertex feature ${\bm \beta}$ along the antenna and RF chain dimensions, and copy the scalar $P_{tot}$ along the user, antenna, and RF chain dimensions.
-To increase the input feature space to the 3D tensor space meanwhile do not occupy an extra ``channel'', we add the virtual-feature vector ${\bf a}$ on the replicas of at least one input feature, say $\rm{Re}({\bf H})$ as shown in Fig. \ref{fig:fig-3dGNN}.
-If the virtual-feature vector is not introduced, then the update is still for the edge hidden representation in 2D space ($K\times N_t$) rather than the hyper-edge hidden representation in the 3D space, and the learning performance is unacceptable due to the information loss.
+To increase the dimension of input feature space meanwhile do not occupy an extra ``channel'', we add the virtual-feature vector ${\bf a}$ on the replicas of at least one input feature, say $\rm{Re}({\bf H})$ as shown in Fig. \ref{fig:fig-3dGNN}.
+The vector ${\bf a}$ can be generated randomly before training and is the same for every training sample and test sample.
+Without introducing ${\bf a}$, the 3D-GNN will output identical results over the RF chain dimension in every hidden representation ${\bf X}_l$ and in the outputs (i.e., ${\bf X}_l$ and the output features lie in the 2D space with dimensions $K\times N_t$), which incurs unacceptable learning performance.

+$f_{in}(\cdot)$ consists of the ``arranging'' operation and the ``copying'' operation with the added virtual vector.
 It can be verified that $f_{in}(\cdot)$ is a permutable function satisfying the property in \eqref{6a}.